You know, the ash from the volcano could cause terrible respiratory problems.

 And there's a phone number you can call if you wish.

-And I, of course, a powerful influential member of the media, have seen advanced galleys.
+And I, of course, a powerful, influential member of the media, have seen advanced galleys.

 And you cannot put this down.

-It'll be out next month, I'll tell you about it.
+I'll tell you about it.

-That is one of the best uh books in lay language on global warming and all of this that you can ever run into.
+Roy Spencer's got a book coming out this week, our official climatologist, that is one of the best books in lay language on global warming and all of this that you can ever run into.

 I'll get to the titles of all these things tomorrow.

-The New York Times not happy today, ladies and gentlemen, because Defense Secretary Robert Gates has warned in a secret three three-page memorandum to top White House officials that the United States doesn't have an effective long-range policy for dealing with Iran's steady progress toward nuclear capability.
+The New York Times not happy today, ladies and gentlemen, because Defense Secretary Robert Gates has warned in a secret three-page memorandum to top White House officials that the United States doesn't have an effective long-range policy for dealing with Iran's steady progress toward nuclear capability.

 This, according to government officials familiar with the document, one senior official who, like others, spoke on the condition of anonymity, described the document as a wake-up call.